What Is Ischemic cardiomyopathy?

 - To treat symptoms and prevent complications

 - Diet.
 Once you develop symptoms such as shortness of breath or fatigue, you should restrict your intake of salt (sodium) to 2,000 to 3,000 mg per day.
 Follow this low-sodium diet even when your symptoms seem to have subsided.
 Most salt ingested comes from processed food.
 In addition to removing the salt shaker from the table and when cooking, read all food labels for sodium content and serving size so you can keep track of your sodium intake.
-Learn more about nutrition guidelines for heart failure.

 - Cardiac Resynchronization Therapy (CRT, such as biventricular pacing): In some patients with advanced heart failure, biventricular pacing (a pacemaker that senses and initiates heartbeats in the right and left ventricle) improves survival, reduces symptoms and increases exercise capacity or tolerance.
 For people with heart block or some bradycardias (slow heart rates), this pacemaker will also serve to maintain an adequate heart rate.

 - Implantable Cardioverter Defibrillators (ICD): ICDs are suggested for people at risk for life-threatening ventricular arrhythmias or sudden cardiac death.
 The ICD constantly monitors the heart rhythm.
 When it detects a very fast, abnormal heart rhythm, it delivers energy (shock) to the heart muscle to cause the heart to beat in a normal rhythm again.
 After a heart attack, life-threatening ventricular arrhythmias are more common.
 This is due to damaged heart muscle.
-Your doctor will tell you if you meet criteria to have an ICD inserted.
+Your provider will tell you if you meet the criteria to have an ICD inserted.

 Both devices may be combined in a single unit, usually labeled CRT-D.